Randy Mamola: Motorcycle racing career

-A miserable start to the season saw Mamola struggling to score points however, he recovered to score two second places and a victory in the last three races to finish sixth in the final championship standings.
+At the beginning of the season, Mamola struggled to score points; however, he recovered to score two second places and a victory in the last three races to finish sixth in the final championship standings.
 The season was dominated by Honda's Freddie Spencer and Yamaha's Kenny Roberts.
 While Spencer had the new Honda NS500 and Roberts had a new YZR500 with a V4 engine, Mamola soldiered on with the once dominant Suzuki RG 500.
-The RG 500 had begun to show its age as, Suzuki's pursuit of a lightweight and compact machine had led to a myriad of handling problems associated with the flexing of the thin aluminum frame tubing.
+The RG 500 had begun to show its age as Suzuki's pursuit of a lightweight and compact machine had led to a myriad of handling problems associated with the flexing of the thin aluminum frame tubing.
 Spencer and Roberts each won 6 of the season's 12 races as Mamola rode to a respectable third place in the championship standings.

-Mamola lost his job when Suzuki withdrew from Grand Prix racing after the 1983 season however, when Spencer suffered an injury during the pre-season 1984 Trans-Atlantic Match Races, Honda contracted him to join their racing team.
+Mamola lost his job when Suzuki withdrew from Grand Prix racing after the 1983 season, when Spencer suffered an injury during the pre-season 1984 Trans-Atlantic Match Races, Honda contracted him to join their racing team.

 Mamola rode the Honda NS 500 to a second-place finish behind Eddie Lawson at the 1984 Spanish Grand Prix in his Honda debut.
 Mamola went on to win three of the last five races of the season, including a win at the British Grand Prix at Silverstone aboard the new, V4 Honda NSR500 which featured an upside down chassis with its fuel tank beneath the engine and its exhaust pipes routed over the top of the engine.
 The first-year NSR500 was maligned for its poor handling characteristics, which became apparent only after the fuel load decreased during races, upsetting the chassis weight distribution.
 Despite the late season surge, Mamola finished second in the championship behind Lawson.
 It marked the third time in his career that he was runner up in the 500cc world championship.

-Mamola had a disappointing season in when Spencer and Lawson dominated however, he did manage to win one race at the Dutch TT.
+Mamola had a disappointing season in when Spencer and Lawson dominated, managing to win one race at the Dutch TT.
 1985 was also the year in which Mamola performed one of the most miraculous saves in motorcycle Grand Prix history at the San Marino Grand Prix.
 After his rear tire lost and then suddenly regained traction, Mamola was thrown forward over the handlebars.
 In an impressive display of strength and perseverance, Mamola firmly gripped the handlebars while both legs hung off the right side of the motorcycle.
 He held the motorcycle upright while it careened off the track before he was able to swing his left leg back onto the machine and regained control.